rodneylab/lappland-santa/README.md

 ```

-## 🍭Congratulations
+## 🍭 Congratulations
-You have set up you new Lappland VPN. ☕️ Sit Back and browse the internet privately and securely with your new VPN!
+You have set up you new Lappland Santa mail server. ☕️ Sit back and wait for the fan mail to start rolling in!